ryjm/srrs/README.md

 - creating items directly from the srrs UI doesn't work
-- items are not currently being scheduled - see the `%raise-item` action to manually add items to review
+- though the spaced repetition parameters are being calculated, items are not currently being scheduled - see the `%raise-item` action to manually add items to review. when an item is in the review list, it appears in the review page and the answer is not shown until you click on it.

 **TODO:**